 - Multi-vehicle supervision: MVSs will have responsibility for as many as three UAM aircraft.
-As the UAM ecosystem advances further, though, it is expected in the far term they will have authority for more than three aircraft. - Awareness of operational environment: MVS stations will provide the information necessary to ensure sufficient operational awareness (e.g., aircraft limitations, airspace constraints, etc.) in the rare times an MVS must provide supervisory direction to an aircraft. - Hazard avoidance: Both before and during flight, MVSs will be responsible for verifying flight plans and their associated trajectories to avoid hazardous conditions (e.g., traffic, weather, terrain, obstacles, etc.).
-MVSs will be able to change aircraft routes if they determine that the aircraft will encounter a hazard on the current route. - Two-way communications with ATC: MVSs will be responsible for establishing and maintaining two-way voice communications with ATC as required by the operation, the airspace, or agreements with ATC.
-Automation of basic communication functions will streamline the activities of the MVSs. - Interaction among multiple MVSs: Procedures regarding how MVSs will hand off aircraft (e.g., during shift changes) will be established and will be approved by regulators. - Off-nominal procedures: If a UAM aircraft experiences an emergency or contingency that requires the focused attention of a single MVS, procedures for handing off the other aircraft under the MVS's supervision will be in place.
+As the UAM ecosystem advances further, though, they are expected to have authority for more than three aircraft in the mature state. - Awareness of operational environment: MVS stations will provide the information necessary to ensure sufficient operational awareness (e.g., aircraft limitations, airspace constraints, etc.). - Hazard avoidance: Both before and during flight, MVSs will be responsible for verifying flight plans and their associated trajectories to avoid hazardous conditions (e.g., traffic, weather, terrain, obstacles, etc.).
+MVSs will be able to modify aircraft flight path based on the options in the route database if they determine that the aircraft will encounter a hazard on the current route. - Two-way communications with ATC: MVSs will be responsible for establishing and maintaining two-way voice communications with ATC as required by the operation, airspace, and agreements with ATC (e.g., Letters of Agreement with respective ATC facilities).
+Automation of basic communication functions will streamline the activities of the MVSs. - Interaction among multiple MVSs: Depending on the operational practices of the operator and aircraft capabilities, specific procedures regarding how MVSs will hand off aircraft (e.g., during shift changes) may be established upon approval from respective regulators. - Off-nominal procedures: If a UAM aircraft experiences an emergency or contingency that requires the focused attention of a single MVS, procedures for handing off the other aircraft under the MVS's supervision may be leveraged.